Personal safety

 -

-Road traffic accidents are an important cause of injury and death for travellers.
+Road traffic accidents are a significant cause of injury and death for travellers.
 These are more common in low- and middle-income countries.

 -